-The hydrological (or water) cycle is also changing and is assessed to be intensifying, through a higher exchange of water between the surface and the atmosphere (see Chapter 3, Section 2.3 and Chapter 8, Section 8.3).
+The hydrological (or water) cycle is also changing and is assessed to be intensifying, through a higher exchange of water between the surface and the atmosphere (Sections 2.3 and 8.3).
 The resulting regional patterns of changes to precipitation are, however, different from surface temperature change, and interannual variability is larger, as illustrated in Figure 1.4.
-Annual land area mean precipitation in the Northern Hemisphere temperate regions has increased, while the sub-tropical dry regions have experienced a decrease in precipitation in recent decades (see Chapter 2, Section 2.3).
+Annual land area mean precipitation in the Northern Hemisphere temperate regions has increased, while the subtropical dry regions have experienced a decrease in precipitation in recent decades (Section 2.3).